 The jerky should be flexible – it should be bendable.
 As it ages, it will become brittle and snap if it is too old.

-Always check the expiration date on the package, and check to ensure it is properly sealed before you buy.
+Always check the expiration or best-by date on the package, and ensure it is properly sealed before you buy.

 Storing Your Jerky to Keep It Fresh for Longer